hnnav/delivery-fee-calculator-ts/README.md

   npm i
   npm start
 ```
-## E-commerse solution for when a customer is ready with their shopping cart and we’d like to show them how much the delivery will cost.
+## E-commerce solution for when a customer is ready with their shopping cart and we’d like to show them how much the delivery will cost.

 ### Rules for calculating delivery price